Asbestos Removal in Sydney

 Three things seem to determine your likelihood of developing one of these asbestos related diseases:

-- The amount and duration of exposure – the more you are exposed to asbestos and the more fibers that enter your body, the more likely you are to develop asbestos related problems.
+1. The amount and duration of asbestos exposure – the more you are exposed to asbestos and the more asbestos fibres that enter your body, the more likely you are to develop asbestos related problems.
 While there is no “safe level” of asbestos exposure, people who are exposed more frequently over a long period of time are more at risk.

-- Whether or not you smoke – if you smoke and you have been exposed to asbestos, you are far more likely to develop lung cancer than someone who does not smoke and who has not been exposed to asbestos.
-If you work with asbestos or have been exposed to it, the first thing you should do to reduce your chances of developing cancer is to stop smoking.
+2. Whether or not you smoke – if you smoke and you have been exposed to asbestos, you are far more likely to develop lung cancer than someone who does not smoke and who has not been exposed to asbestos.
+If you work in a place contaminated with asbestos or have been exposed to asbestos cement, the first thing you should do to reduce your chances of developing cancer is to stop smoking.

-- Age – cases of mesothelioma have occurred in the children of asbestos workers whose only exposures were from the dust brought home on the clothing of family members who worked with asbestos.
+3. Age – cases of mesothelioma have occurred in the children of asbestos workers whose only exposures were from the dust brought home on the clothing of family members who worked with asbestos.
 The younger people are when they inhale asbestos, the more likely they are to develop mesothelioma.
-This is why enormous efforts are being made to prevent school children from being exposed.
+This is why enormous efforts are being made to prevent school children from being exposed to asbestos or asbestos waste.

-Because each exposure to asbestos increases the body burden of asbestos fibers, it is very important to reduce and minimize your exposure.
+Because each exposure to asbestos increases the body burden of asbestos fibres, it is very important to reduce and minimize your exposure.

 What people are saying